Traveling to the UK With Your Dog: 2026 Entry Rules

 Pub Etiquette

-- Dogs are typically welcome in the bar area, not the restaurant area
+- Dogs are typically welcome in the bar area, not the restaurant section

 - Bring a towel if your dog is wet or muddy